-There are dozens of ordinary ‘English’ words that originally came from languages historically associated with Islam (e.g. Arabic, Persian, Urdu).
+There are dozens of ordinary ‘English’ words that originally came from languages historically associated with Islam, such as Arabic, Persian and Urdu.

 Mansoor Dahri, UK